 Therefore, it looks like not only do we lack the fuel, we don't even have the matches.

 There are three realistic dangers in home dust collection, none of which has anything to do with PVC.

 - The most remote danger comes not from the duct, but the dust inside the filter.
 Not literally the filter, but the airspace inside.
 Here you have a much larger dust cloud that can stay around after the blower has stopped.
 The odds of having an explosion here are greatly higher than in the PVC ducts, but still extremely unlikely.

 - A much more likely danger (and something has has actually been documented) is ignition in the collection bin.
 Sucking up something metallic which then strikes the blower impeller (fan) can create a spark that goes into the pile of sawdust.
 This type of ember can smolder for hours before flaring up, taking your shop with it.
 The simple answer?
-Install a standard fire sprinkler above the collector.
+Install a fire suppression bomb, see the sidebar for details.

 - The greatest danger from a home shop dust collector is poor filtration.
 Most (probably all) inexpensive dust collectors using filter bags still allow a tremendous amount of extremely fine dust to blow right through the filters and back into your lungs.
 What you really have is a large vacuum, not a dust collector.